• Skip to primary navigation

 Notes

-Pro Tip: Chlorinated top water will kill your starter.
-If you don't know if yours is chlorinated simply leave a glass of water out on the counter overnight and the gas or chlorine will dissipate and then you can use that.
+• Filtered water: You HAVE to use filtered water for your starter as chlorinated tap water will kill your starter.
+If you don’t know if yours is chlorinated, leave a glass of water on the counter overnight and the chlorine will dissipate.

 Nutrition